RajeevRangappa/Azure-Health-Extension/deployment.md

 ## Deploy the solution

 You need to copy, or [clone](https://help.github.com/articles/cloning-a-repository/) the repository.
-Once you have a copy of the  Blueprint automation, you can deploy the solution by using the  **deploy.ps1** PowerShell script that deploys or manages the  Blueprint.
+Once you have a copy of the  Blueprint automation, you can deploy the solution by using the  **deploy.ps1** PowerShell script in ADMIN mode that deploys or manages the  Blueprint.

 1. Once the repository has been copied, or cloned change your working directory to